The Hornback House

 The Hornback exhibit is a series of rooms recreating the home and office of Dr. Joseph T Hornback, a physician who practiced in Nevada from 1908 through 1934, when he suffered a cerebral hemorrhage.
 He died four years later.

-When the last surviving member of the Hornback family, Dr. Hope Hornback, passed on in 1996, he gave the house and its contents to the Vernon County Historical Society.
+When the last surviving member of the Hornback family, Dr. Hope Hornback, passed away in 2005, he gave the house and its contents to the Vernon County Historical Society.

 The house, built in 1896, was in such poor condition that it had to be razed, but huge quantities of clothing, furniture, books, jewelry, medical equipment, dishes and other artifacts were saved.
 Those were used to replicate Dr. Hornback’s office and several rooms of the original house within the Bushwhacker Museum.